 Board oversight of risk management is also performed by various Board committees.
-For example, the Audit Committee meets with both the Funds' independent registered public accounting firm and GSAM's internal audit group to review risk controls in place that support the Funds as well as test results, and the Compliance and Risk Oversight Committee meets with the CCO and representatives of GSAM's compliance and risk oversight groups to review testing results of the Funds' compliance policies and procedures and other compliance and risk issues.
-Board oversight of risk is also performed as needed between meetings through communications between GSAM and the Board.
-The Board may, at any time and in its discretion, change the manner in which it conducts risk oversight.
+For example, the Audit Committee meets with both the Funds' independent registered public accounting firm and GSAM's internal audit group to review risk controls in place that support the Funds as well as test results, and the Compliance and Risk Oversight Committee meets with the CCO and representatives of GSAM's compliance group to review testing results of the Funds' compliance policies and procedures and other compliance issues.
+Board oversight of risk is also performed as needed between meetings through communications between GSAM and the Board may, at any time and in its discretion, change the manner in which it conducts risk oversight.
 The Board's oversight role does not make the Board a guarantor of the Funds' investments or activities.